wesbos/beginner-javascript-notes/notes/Module 10꞉ Harder Practice Exercises.md

 ![](@attachment/Clipboard_2020-04-27-17-54-51.png) 44:00

 Now we need to check if what was clicked matches the button, using `e.target.matches('button')`.
-Thatwill check if an element matches a CSS selector, which in this case is `button`, then we will delete the item by passing the delete method the id of that item.
+That will check if an element matches a CSS selector, which in this case is `button`, then we will delete the item by passing the delete method the id of that item.

 ```js
 // event delegation: We listened for the click on the list <ul> but then delegate the click over to the button if that is what was clicked.